When I asked you for 2020 blog post ideas, this question came back from various readers (who are primarily small business owners):

-He couldn’t figure out why I was going to such an effort.
+He couldn’t figure out why I was making such an effort.

 He is probably still telling people about that crazy PM who worked on the last day of her project.

-I guarantee you IIII still tell the story to new staff!
+I guarantee you IIII still tell the story!

 Since the 1980s, a page-after-page-after-page code of ethics document has been a big deal in many companies.